Duty to Accommodate in Employment (from the Alberta Human Rights Commission)

 - adjusting policies (for example, relaxing the requirement to wear a uniform).

-For more information on an employer’s duty to accommodate, or to implement accommodation strategies, please contact us at (403) 265-5374.
+For more information on an employer’s duty to accommodate, or to implement accommodation strategies, please contact our Employment & Inclusion team at (403) 265-5374.